Anti-submarine warfare: First World War

 In July 1915, the British Admiralty set up the Board of Invention and Research (BIR) to evaluate suggestions from the public as well as carrying out their own investigations.
 Some 14,000 suggestions were received about combating submarines.
-In December 1916, the RN set up its own Anti-Submarine Division (ASD), from which came the term "Asdic", but relations with the BIR were poor.
+In December 1916, the Royal Navy set up its own Anti-Submarine Division (ASD), from which came the term "Asdic", but relations with the BIR were poor.
 After 1917, most ASW work was carried out by the ASD.
 In the U.S., a Naval Consulting Board was set up in 1915 to evaluate ideas.
 After American entry into the war in 1917, they encouraged work on submarine detection.
 The U.S. National Research Council, a civilian organization, brought in British and French experts on underwater sound to a meeting with their American counterparts in June 1917.
 In October 1918, there was a meeting in Paris on "supersonics", a term used for echo-ranging, but the technique was still in research by the end of the war.

-The first recorded sinking of a submarine by depth charge was U-68, sunk by Q-ship HMS Farnborough off Kerry, Ireland 22 March 1916.
+The first recorded sinking of a submarine by depth charge was U-68, sunk by Q-ship HMS Farnborough off County Kerry, Ireland on 22 March 1916.
 By early 1917, the Royal Navy had also developed indicator loops which consisted of long lengths of cables lain on the seabed to detect the magnetic field of submarines as they passed overhead.
 At this stage, they were used in conjunction with controlled mines which could be detonated from a shore station once a 'swing' had been detected on the indicator loop galvanometer.
 Indicator loops used with controlled mining were known as 'guard loops'.
 By July 1917, depth charges had developed to the extent that settings of between 50–200 ft were possible.
 This design would remain mainly unchanged through the end of World War II.
-While dipping hydrophones appeared before war's end, the trials were abandoned.
+While dipping hydrophones appeared before the war's end, the trials were abandoned.